Wakanda Is Absolutely Not The Place Kanye West Thinks It Is

 In case you haven’t heard, Kanye West is running for president — but for real this time.
 Just days after announcing his intentions to occupy the highest seat in the land, the rapper is laying out his plans for the country.
 And they make absolutely no sense.

-On the fourth of July, West revealed that he is running for president in this year’s high stakes election.
-“We must now realize the promise of America by trusting God, unifying our vision and building our future,” wrote the music icon on Twitter.
+On the 4th July, West revealed that he is running for president in this year’s high stakes election.
+“We must now realise the promise of America by trusting God, unifying our vision and building our future,” wrote the music icon on Twitter.
 “I am running for president of the United States.”

 Advertisement